varunramesh26/course-docs/docs/coursework.md

 ## About the coursework

-This coursework _**Ly-CS101**_ covers the fundamental concepts of programming, thereby assist the students to think like a computer scientist.
+This coursework _**LY-CS101**_ covers the fundamental concepts of programming, and assist the students to think like a computer scientist.

 #### Coursework contains two modules: